RedditRecs

 Reddit Icon

-mediocre_remnants • about 1 month ago
+mediocre_remnants • 3 months ago

 Before I got more seriously into running, I really liked my Fitbit Charge.
 The best thing about it is that it would detect my activities automatically.
 So it knew if I went for a walk, went for a run, went for a bike ride, without having to tell it that's what I was doing.
 It counted my steps and tracked my heart rate 24/7, and it would tell me how many minutes I spent in each heart rate zone every day/week.
 With Coros, it doesn't track much at all unless you tell it you're about to do a workout.
 So I think Coros watches are best for analyzing workouts and training for events like races, FitBit is better as a general fitness tracker.